ldrobnik/drobnik.writing/src/data/blognotes/grounding-the-otherworldly.md

-‘What if I wrote a sci-fi novel that doesn’t break the rules of realism?’
+> What if I wrote a sci-fi novel that doesn’t break the rules of realism?

 The thought strikes me during my morning coffee.
 It’s almost exactly 12&nbsp;years ago, late 2009.
 I live in Poznań, Poland.
 My room is overlooking the neighbourhood of Chwaliszewo (once a separate town, now part of the city centre).
 An exceptionally harsh and long winter is about to start.

 What will later become [VOSTOK](https://www.vraeydamedia.ca/shop/x55ht1b0h70i3bwv9qismih2f6b5nk), a genre-bending literary sci-fi, is but a few sketches and incongruent ideas.
 A cyborg woman who modifies her body as a form of art.
 Her brother or maybe childhood friend with no distinct characteristics.
 Their cheesy origin story involving — I kid you not — a fire in an orphanage.
 A multi-lever cyberpunkesque city.
 It’s getting nowhere, so I’m happy to scrap it and start anew.

-‘What if?’
-I whisper to myself and drink another sip.

 > If you made, right along one of its walls, a longitudinal section through the pub Kisielice, on the left side of the colourful rectangle you would see a bar, the back of a bartender working behind the bar, in the background a wall painted in vividly coloured stripes, black-and-white artwork on the wall, and further towards the right end of the section: empty tables, chairs, sofas.
 The only clients in the pub visible from this perspective were a man and a woman, in their late twenties by the looks of it, who sat on a soft couch by the right edge of the rectangular section and talked, smoking tremendous amounts of cigarettes.
 >